stashed/docs/docs/concepts/crds/backupsession.md

 `status.sessionDuration` indicates the total time taken to complete the backup of all targets in this session.

+#### status.sessionDeadline

+`status.sessionDeadline` indicates the the deadline of the backup process. `BackupSession` will be considered `Failed` if the backup does not complete within this deadline.

 #### status.conditions

 `status.conditions` shows the conditions of different operations/steps of the backup process.
 The following conditions are set by the Stash operator on a BackupSession.